The UCLA International Institute educates students, supports scholarship on the world at UCLA and serves as a campus and community resource.

 - More than 250 study abroad options in 35 countries

-- Five federally funded Title VI National Resource Centers, which support teacher training programs and language studies:
+- Three federally funded Title VI National Resource Centers, which support area and language studies, together with teacher training:

 Latin American Institute